TinEye/tineye-services-nodejs/README.md

 });
 ```
 #### Compare
-When comparing images you must have at least one url, image or filepath for each image being compared
+When comparing images you must have at least one url, image or filepath for each image being compared.
 ```node
 /**
  * Compare two images in collection